M0hdF41Z4N/Tekie/README.md

 Input:  n = 29
 Output: true

+### Solution : In the file named Q2.py

-### Note : Solution is regarding the simplicity of the code rather than efficiency of the algorithm.
+#### Note : Solution is regarding the simplicity of the code rather than efficiency of the algorithm.